Steve Nance.

 The Value of Prevention Over Cure

 Numerous studies highlight the benefits of fitness in workplace productivity.
 These benefits include reduced absenteeism, improved general health, increased productivity, and enhanced overall wellness.
-By investing in fitness courses and personal training programs, both employers and employees can reap significant rewards.
+By investing in fitness and personal training programs, both employers and employees can reap significant rewards.

 Learning From International Examples